Updated March 2023

 A Nightmare for Regulators and Employers

-Both our handheld and automated systems are a safe alternative to dyne ink or dyne pens that gauge surface condition and consistency by rapid, automated measurements of the water contact angle in a precise, controlled manner.
+Both our handheld and automated systems are safe alternatives to dyne ink or dyne pens that gauge surface condition and consistency by rapid, automated measurements of the water contact angle in a precise, controlled manner.
 This water contact angle directly correlates with the cleanliness and consistency of a surface.

 How Other Surface Energy Tests Measure Up